 Class/tour attendance: Attend all preparation and information meetings for the tour.
-Attend the MSHA Annual Conference, March 25 - 26.
+Attend the MSHA Annual Conference, March 24 - 25.
 Without going on the tour a student will not pass this class.

-Readings/viewings: Students need watch the documentary "Cecilia's story" and write a one page summary/impressions paper after viewing it.
-Additionally, each student needs to find one online source and one journal article or textbook source about cochlear implants and write a one page summary of their readings.
-These reports are due the Monday before Spring Break, March 8.
+Readings/viewings: Each student needs to find one online source and two journal articles or textbook sources about either Language and Literacy in Children or Neurogenic Communication Disorders and Treatment Methods, then write a two page summary of their readings.
+Include a reference page.
+These reports are due the Monday before Spring Break, March 7.
 They are to be turned in at the department, either to the secretary or put directly in the instructor's box.

-Attend sessions: Students are required to attend the Cochlear Implant Symposium, Thursday the 25th from 8:15 - 3:00.
+Attend sessions: Students are required to attend either the "Making a Difference: 10 Questions Clinicians Can Ask Themselves About Begin Relevant" or the "The Speech-Language Pathologist as a Trainer of Cells: Neuroplasticity in Rehabilitation, Lessons from Neurogenics" Seminar, Thursday the 24th from 6:00 - 9:15.
 On Friday students need to attend four hours of seminars of their own choosing.
 For each seminar (not hour) an observation like report form needs to be filled out, including the beginning and ending codes of the seminar.
-These reports are due the Monday after the Tour, March 29.
+These reports are due the Monday after the Tour, March 28.

 Summary of Tour Experience: You will be required to complete a 2-3 page paper summarizing your tour experience.
 Include things such as what you learned apart from the seminars, who did you meet and interact with, what were the positives and negatives of the tour and conference experience.
-The paper is due on or before Friday, April 2.
+The paper is due on or before Friday, April 1.